- What were you doing before joining Makers Academy?

-I attended a charity weekend hosted by MA for Tech Bikers and found out about MA then.
+I attended a charity weekend hosted by Makers for Tech Bikers and found out about Makers then.
 The team were awesome and decided to try and find a way to do it around running my company.
 The first Remote cohort was advertised and this seemed like an ideal opportunity that was more feasible to me than re-locating to London at the time.

 - What did you find difficult during the course?

 Remembering to lift my head up and pickup the big picture once in a while, rather than focusing on the macro concepts of the day and hence not understanding how concepts fitted together.
 I didn’t do this often enough, the learning outcomes introduced later in the course helped me towards identifying this.
 I now find it very useful in accelerating my progression.

 - What happened during/after graduation and where are you job-wise?